autopi-io/documentation/docs/cloud/fleet/trips/automatic-trip-exports.md

 ## How to Enable the Automatic Trip Export Functionality

-The setting should be enabled per device, and this is done in Settings > Advanced > Trip > Auto Export This can also be managed automatically for the entire fleet by using a template.
+The setting should be enabled per device, and this is done in Device > Advanced Settings > Trip > Auto Export This can also be managed automatically for the entire fleet by using a template.

 ## Overview - Step by Step